 Step 3: Get a Mortgage Pre-Approval

 Getting a loan pre-approval, before any other step in the home buying process, is a good thing.
 It demonstrates to your real estate agent and home sellers that a lender has reviewed your financial profile.
-An offer you make to a seller will carry much more weight than an offer from another buyer whose credit-worthiness has not yet been evaluated.
+An offer you make to a seller will carry much more weight than an offer from another buyer whose credit-worthiness has not yet been evaluated or verified.

 Here are some of the documents you’ll need to get pre-approved:

 Borrower Identification: All borrowers and co-borrowers must provide a state-issued driver’s license, photo ID card or a valid passport.

 Tax Returns: You’ll need to submit two years of tax returns and any W-2 forms if you work for a company.
 If you are self-employed, you’ll need a profit & loss (P&L) statement, federal tax statements and balance sheets for the last two years.
 You might also be asked to give a copy of your business license or a letter from your accountant.

 Pay Stubs: You’ll need to provide the most recent 30 days of pay stubs or most recent P&L statement.